This information is intended for use by health professionals

 Common: Pneumonia, interstitial alveolitis/pneumonitis often associated with eosinophilia.
 Symptoms indicating potentially severe lung injury (interstitial pneumonitis) are: dry, not productive cough, short of breath and fever.

-Rare: Pulmonary fibrosis, Pneumocystis carinii pneumonia, shortness of breath and bronchial asthma, pleural effusion.
+Rare: Pulmonary fibrosis, Pneumocystis jirovecii pneumonia, shortness of breath and bronchial asthma, pleural effusion.

 Not known: Epistaxis, Pulmonary alveolar haemorrhage